cloudprivacylabs/lsa/README.md

 different languages or notationan differences based on locale, different security constraints based on context, etc.

-Using a layered schema, data objects can be "ingested".
-The input of the adapter is a representation format such as JSON, CSV, or XML.
-The output is a JSON-LD document containing data elements and schema annotations.
-An application can perform semantic processing using this JSON-LD document without knowing the input representation.
-After processing data, the application can generate output using another layered schema.
+The following figure illustrates an application stack based on layered schema architectur.
+In this application, data objects (JSON, XML, CSV, etc.) are "ingested" using an adapter.
+These adapters convert incoming data into a common data model containing the ingested data element and their associated attribute information coming from the schema (this repository includes adapters for CSV and JSON data.)
+The application processes the data using this common data model, and then exports it using another adapter, which may use another schema for the operation.
+For example, an application can ingest tabular data from a CSV file, and then can generate a verifiable credential.
+Same application can also ingest a JSON data object using the same terms to generate a verifiable credential using the same logic.

 ![Data Processing with Layered Schemas](doc/layered-schemas-stack.png)

-For instance, an application can ingest tabular data from a CSV file, and then generate a verifiable credential document.
-Same application can also ingest a JSON data object using the same terms to generate a verifiable credential using the same logic.

 Use-cases for layered schemas include: